maelyg/ONTViSc-hands-on-training/README.md

 Sbjct  6781  CAAAAAAAAAAAAAA  6795
 ```

 You can now go in the canu folder (results/MT483/assembly/canu) to check the original canu contig (tig00000003), in the MT483_canu_assembly.fasta file.
-You will notice that without the final primer check, the contig had an extra stretch of nucleotide at its 3' end (CCCGCGTACTCTGCGTTGATACCACTGCTT) which matched the RACE universal adapter.
+You will notice that without the final primer check, the contig had an extra stretch of nucleotide at its 3' end (CCCGCGTACTCTGCGTTGATACCACTGCTT) which matched the Template-switching oligonucleotide (AAGCAGTGGTATCAACGCAGAGTACGCGGG).

 Reads can also be directly mapped to the predicted amplicon sequence if it is known:
 ```